Ah, Wilderness! (film): Plot

 In a hotel bar, Wint has disappeared and Richard is sitting with Belle, a floozy.
 His innocence is painfully obvious.
-At Belle’s nod, the bartender slips something into Richard’s sloe gin fizz.
+At Belle's nod, the bartender slips something into Richard's sloe gin fizz.
 A customer tells the bartender that Richard is underage, he throws him out.
 When he learns he is the son of a newspaper editor, he throws Belle out.
 Richard comes home drunk and miserable, declaiming: "But he does not win who plays with Sin In the secret House of Shame."
 Horrified, Essie assumes the worst.
 Sid takes charge.

 On the next evening, Muriel and Richard meet.
 She explains that her father made her write the letter.
-They finally kiss and Richard sighs, “Gosh, I Love You.”
+They finally kiss and Richard sighs, "Gosh, I Love You."
 Richard returns home, transported.
-"That’s love, not liquor", Nat reassures Essie.
-Nat and Richard have s serious talk, about the fact that "no woman wants to give her love to a stupid drunk" and about women like Belle, "whited sepulchers" who can "ruin your whole life."
+"That's love, not liquor", Nat reassures Essie.
+Nat and Richard have a serious talk, about the fact that "no woman wants to give her love to a stupid drunk" and about women like Belle, "whited sepulchers" who can "ruin your whole life."
 Nat gives him a punishment that is no hardship—go to Yale and stick with it.

 Sid and Lily are in the swing, drinking lemonade (Sid spikes it.)
 Mildred and Art are walking with their sweethearts.
 Macomber is reconciled.
 "We are completely surrounded by love," Nat says.
-Richard kisses his parents and goes out to gaze blissfully at the moon.
-Nat quotes the Rubaiyat "Ah, that Spring should vanish with the rose...Spring isn’t everything", he says to Essie.
+Richard kisses his parents and goes out to gaze blissfully at the Moon.
+Nat quotes the Rubaiyat "Ah, that Spring should vanish with the rose...Spring isn't everything", he says to Essie.
 "There's a lot to be said for Autumn.. and Winter, if you're together."